Last updated on December 10, 2024

 Jumpstart was a nice idea on MTG Arena.
 Players chose between two random decks, mixed them, and played.
 All the cards in these decks were then added to your collection.

 But players had some criticism.
-Notably that the price of entry was too high, and it was difficult to get access to the exclusive rares/mythics from the format.
+Notably the price of entry was too high, and it was difficult to get access to the exclusive rares/mythics from the format.
 Enter Jump In!, the second attempt at this style of format, and a much more impactful one that I think you definitely should play.

 Let me tell you why!